-There were clear and effective processes for managing risks, issues and performance.
+There were clear processes for managing risks, issues and performance.

 - There was an effective, process to identify, understand, monitor and address current and future risks including risks to patient safety. - The practice had processes to manage current and future performance.
 Practice leaders had oversight of safety alerts, incidents, and complaints. - Clinical audit had a positive impact on quality of care and outcomes for patients.
-There was clear evidence of action to change practice to improve quality. - The practice had plans in place and had trained staff for major incidents. - The practice considered and understood the impact on the quality of care of service changes or developments.
+There was clear evidence of action to change practice to improve quality.